-It’s important to take a moment and say that during this volatile economic time, inDinero is here to provide you, our fellow entrepreneurs, with pertinent updates and resources for businesses on our Coronavirus (COVID-19) Resources and Updates page.
+It’s important to take a moment and say that during this volatile economic time, inDinero is here to provide you, our fellow entrepreneurs, with relevant news and updates for your business.

 We are experiencing the stress that all this uncertainty brings right along with you.
 We are more than a bunch of number-crunching accountants and financial experts.
 We are entrepreneurs, employers, employees, coworkers, family members, members of communities, and fellow citizens—just like you.
 We thought that pointing out where there is relief would be as welcome to you as it is to us.
 Here goes.

 How does Tax Payer Relief Work?
 (COVID -19)

 The U.S. taxpayer has been given a reprieve.
 The Treasury Department and IRS announced on March 21, taxpayers are now able to file and pay their federal income taxes on July 15, 2020.
 That’s 90 days of relief from the Treasury and IRS during this global pandemic.

 As we all face an ever-evolving situation, we at inDinero are here to talk taxes and accounting with those of you who are concerned about tax payment and want to make the most of the 90-day extension.

 If you are expecting a refund, file away!
 Refunds are going out at a regular rate.